pratham-agarwalla/SONAR-ROCKvsMINE-PREDICTION/README.md

 # SONAR-ROCKvsMINE-PREDICTION
-ROCK VS MINE PREDICTION USING LOGISTIC REGRESSION Sonar\_Rock\_V/S\_Mine\_Prediction
+ROCK VS MINE PREDICTION USING LOGISTIC REGRESSION

 -----
-The aim of this project is to predict whether there is a Rock or a Mine underwater using a dataset from kaggle and Machine Learning.
+The aim of this project is to predict whether there is a Rock or a Mine underwater using a dataset from Kaggle and Machine Learning.

 Libraries used:-